Ksund02/minesweeper/README.md

 - `docs/`: Contains all sort of documentation about the project, including the reports after each Release.
 - `minesweeper/`: This is the folder where all of the code for the Minesweeper-game is.
 - `minesweeper/core`: Contains the core logic of the game.
-- `minesweeper/storage`: Contains code used when saving files.
+- `minesweeper/rest`: Contains code for running the REST-server and defines the HTTP methods used.
 - `minesweeper/ui`: Contains code for frontend UI, created with JavaFX.
 - `minesweeper/appdata`: Contains all of the persistent data is.
 The highscore list is located here.